cameronmcelfresh/dislocationdynamics/README.md

 Example Video: Simulated Climb
 ![](https://github.com/cameronmcelfresh/images/blob/master/dislocation_line_gif.gif)

+## How-To: Understand the Units Used in MODEL

 ## How-To: Read the evl files
 The spatial information from the dislocation structures can be found in the evl folder with labels that correspond to different runIDs.
 For example, evl_5.txt is from runID=5.
 However if outputBinary=1 (set in the DD.txt input file) the evl files will be in binary, though they can still be directly analyzed using the graphing functionality in DDvtk.